Two free tools to format SQL queries

 By the way, it’s better to use /* */

 for single-line comments inside our queries and store procedures.
-This makes formatting easier when you copy queries or statements from plan cache.
+This makes formatting easier when we copy queries or statements from our database’s plan cache.

 ApexSQL Refactor is a free query formatter for Visual Studio and SQL Server Management Studio.
 It has over 160 formatting options.
-You can create your own formattig profiles and preview them.
+We can create our own formatting profiles and preview them.
 It comes with four built-in profiles.
-Also, you can try it online.
+Also, we can try it online.

-This is how ApexSQL Refactor format our sample query in Visual Studio 2019.
+This is how ApexSQL Refactor formatted our sample query in Visual Studio 2019.

 Also, it indents AND